Freeola's Escalated Fault Procedure

 Freeola's Escalated Fault Procedure (EFP) is invoked when all other methods of diagnosis have been exhausted and it is felt that the fault needs to be reported for further testing by our technical partners and BT.
 Below is a breakdown of what you can expect from us and what we may ask of you during this procedure:

-Freeola will pass details of your fault to our technical partners who will in turn enter the fault directly into BT Wholesale systems.
+• Freeola will pass details of your fault to our technical partners who will in turn enter the fault directly into BT Wholesale systems.

-The support supervisors will endeavour to contact you once every working day with an update, normally during working hours.
+• A member of Support will endeavour to contact you with every update we receive, normally during working hours.

-During the resolution process BT Wholesale or our technical partners may request further testing or information from yourself.
+• During the resolution process BT Wholesale or our technical partners may request further testing or information from yourself.
 We will attempt to contact you with these requests.
 Once you are able to return to us with details of the testing we will pass those details back to BT Wholesale for the fault to continue progressing.
 Please be aware that if you do not reply within 5 days BT will automatically close the fault.

-In some cases BT may offer to send a Customer Service Engineer (CSE) to your premises or telephone exchange to investigate the issue first-hand.
+• In some cases BT may offer to send a Customer Service Engineer (CSE) to your premises or telephone exchange to investigate the issue first-hand.
 This may be due to BT being able to see an issue externally on the line or due to them having exhausted all other methods of testing.
 All engineer appointments will be confirmed with the customer first and be at the time most suitable to them, pending availability.
 Please note: If an engineer is dispatched to your premises and the issue is found to be outside of BT's control (i.e. the customers wiring or equipment) a charge could be levied to the customer for the cost of the callout.
-This charge currently stands at £160 +VAT.
+This charge currently stands at around £160 +VAT.

-As soon as we receive notification that the fault is fixed, we will contact you for your confirmation that the fault is solved to your satisfaction.
+• As soon as we receive notification that the fault is fixed, we will contact you for your confirmation that the fault is solved to your satisfaction.
 If you are not satisfied, we will continue with the process.

-Freeola & GetDotted are rated 5 Stars
+Freeola & GetDotted are rated Five stars

 Check out some of our customer reviews below: